6 good questions about branding agencies and their owners

 “Why the hell do we need a branding agency?
 We’re not a packaged goods company and we already have a logo.”

 Packaging certainly is a big part of our business.
-And we love building new packaged good brands from the ground floor, like we did with Smidge.
+And we love building new packaged good brands from the ground floor, like we’ve done with Smidge vitamins and Eathos frozen foods.

-But service business also need a lot of help because their offerings are intangible and often commoditized.
+But service businesses also need a lot of help.
+Maybe even more, because their offerings are intangible and often commoditized.
 For those companies, branding makes all the difference.

 Like in the insurance business, for example.
 GEICO spent more than $2 billion on advertising in 2020.
 State Farm, Allstate and Progressive aren’t far behind.
 They’re all trying to bank some brand goodwill and top-of-mind awareness for the next time you decide to switch insurance carriers.
 It’s a low-involvement, no difference business, so their brand advertising becomes the only differentiator.